tomisono/Data-clean-image-recognition/README.md

 # Description
 I developed functions for pre-processing images before feeding to a neural network to train a model using TensorFlow.
 The images were hand-drawn by me, which is not an effective way of getting training examples.
 Therefore for creating more training examples from existing images use the datasetmaker.m

+The model made predictions on the alphabetic letters drawn(A-J) in the images with 87% accuracy on the CrossValidation set

 # Instructions
-Code for training a model found in TensorFlow training of model.ipynb
+Code for training a model found in TensorFlow training of model.ipynb The model made predictions on the alphabetic letters drawn(A-J) in the images with 87% accuracy on the CrossValidation set

 To create new images use function datasetmaker.m it requires as input (number of images, pixel by pixel , 1==left or 0==right)